QR Codes have become a common sight. You must have seen them on restaurant menus, product packaging, ads, posters, flyers, and even store receipts.

 Let’s begin!

-1. What is QR Code tracking?
+A. What is QR Code tracking?

-2. How QR Code tracking works
+B. How does dynamic QR Code tracking work?

-QR Code tracking works through a combination of unique URLs and analytics software.
-Let’s understand them in detail.
 The ability to track QR Code scans depends on the type of code generated.
-Online QR Code generators offer two main options: static and dynamic
+Online QR Code generators offer two main options: static QR Codes and dynamic QR Codes

 There are two main types of QR Codes: static and dynamic.
 Both can be scanned with a smartphone to reveal information, but they differ in their tracking abilities and how easily you can change the information they contain.